Stockwell Day: Political career after leadership

-In the fall of 2001 Day agreed to step aside and recontest the leadership, and in the March 2002 Alliance leadership election, Day was defeated by Stephen Harper on the first ballot.
-As a concession to Day, Harper appointed him as Foreign Affairs critic.
+In the fall of 2001, Day agreed to step aside and re-contest the leadership, and in the March 2002 Alliance leadership election, Day was defeated by Stephen Harper on the first ballot.
+As a concession to Day, Harper appointed him as foreign affairs critic.
 Five of the seven DRC MPs (all except Inky Mark and Jim Pankiw) rejoined the Alliance caucus on April 10.

-In March 2003 Day and Harper co-wrote a letter to The Wall Street Journal in which they condemned the Canadian government's unwillingness to participate in the 2003 invasion of Iraq.
+In March 2003, Day and Harper co-wrote a letter to The Wall Street Journal in which they condemned the Canadian government's unwillingness to participate in the 2003 invasion of Iraq.
 Day later appeared as a speaker at a "Canadians for Bush" rally in the Niagara region, organized by controversial right-wing minister Tristan Emmanuel.

 In December 2003, the Canadian Alliance and the Progressive Conservative Party merged to become the Conservative Party of Canada.
-Day did not run for the leadership of the new party, but remained as Foreign Affairs critic.
-He was easily re-elected to Parliament in the 2004, 2006, and 2008 elections.
+Day did not run for the leadership of the new party but remained the party's foreign affairs critic.
+He was re-elected to Parliament in the 2004, 2006, and 2008 elections.

 In November 2004, Day provoked controversy by not offering condolences to Palestinians after the death of PLO leader Yasser Arafat.
-The controversy was heightened when it was leaked to the media that Day had attempted to justify his actions to his party colleagues by circulating an article by David Frum which suggested that Arafat had died of AIDS.
+The controversy was heightened when it was leaked to the media that Day had attempted to justify his actions to his party colleagues by circulating an article by David Frum that suggested that Arafat had died of AIDS.

 In March 2007, the federal Liberals accused former Alliance MP Jim Hart of having accepted a payment of $50,000 to step aside in favour of Day before the 2000 byelection.
 Contacted at his home in the Republic of Georgia, Hart—in a brief email statement to the CBC—did not deny the allegations or impeach the authenticity of the evidence the Liberals had obtained.
 The entire matter was investigated by the Royal Canadian Mounted Police who found no evidence of wrongdoing.